 RFID technology can help keep your lab secure, with the use of RFID labels.
 These innovative labels can be applied to high-value equipment as well as important samples and material.
 Tagging valuable equipment with RFID labels allows you to keep track of them and will let you know if they are removed from the lab.
 Furthermore, RFID labels on samples allow you to keep confidential information secret from any non-authorized personnel.
 As opposed to readable text and even barcodes that can be scanned by anyone with a hand-held scanner, RFID labels can be encrypted to shield the encoded data, ensuring that sensitive information is kept confidential.

-A well-managed supply chain with integrated inventory control is an essential component of proper lab management, and ensures results, accuracy and patient safety are not compromised.
+A well-managed supply chain with integrated inventory control is an essential component of proper lab management and ensures results, accuracy, and patient safety are not compromised.
 A great way to manage your inventory is a fully computerized RFID label system, which can track the product from the time it’s stocked in a cabinet, to when it is removed for a procedure.
-In addition, the ability to encode information onto the RFID chip, provides the means to keep track of the quantity used, the supplier and the expiry date.
+In addition, the ability to encode information onto the RFID chip provides the means to keep track of the quantity used, the supplier, and the expiry date.
 Linking this data to an automated database will ensure you know exactly what you have in stock, while also simplifying the ordering process, and ensuring supplier information is readily accessible.
-If you’ve ever begun an experiment just to realize your missing a key reagent, you know how frustrating this can be.
-This can lead to wasted time, supplies and resources, as well as expensive overnight shipping costs.
-Additionally, with multiple users in the lab, improper inventory control can also result in over ordering certain reagents, piling up unnecessary costs and increasing lab waste.
+If you’ve ever begun an experiment just to realize you’re missing a key reagent, you know how frustrating this can be.
+This can lead to wasted time, supplies, and resources, as well as expensive overnight shipping costs.
+Additionally, with multiple users in the lab, improper inventory control can also result in over ordering certain reagents, piling up unnecessary costs, and increasing lab waste.

 The implementation of an RFID labeling system provides a much-anticipated solution to alleviate this situation.
 With RFID readers placed at key points throughout the lab, all inventory, such as reagents, are constantly being tracked, which allows for real-time inventory accounting, ensuring accurate levels.